Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 460 1GB, in theory, should be a lot faster than the GeForce 9800 GTX+ overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 1GB should be 64% faster than the GeForce 9800 GTX+ overall, because of its greater data rate. (explain)

-Texel RateThe GeForce 9800 GTX+ will be much (about 25%) faster with regards to AF than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce 9800 GTX+ will be a lot (more or less 25%) more effective at anisotropic filtering than the GeForce GTX 460 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison